Art can inspire anyone,

 Community art, just like a community itself, is reliant on each participant, and the more involvement the better.

-Each year we brainstorm concepts, workshops, and projects each year, we continue to recognize that art can inspire anyone, especially when created by everyone.
+Each year we brainstorm concepts, workshops, and projects, we continue to recognize that art can inspire anyone, especially when created by everyone.